luiscoco/AWS_CLF-02_-Cloud_Practitioner/README.md

 C. The ability to transfer infrastructure management to the AWS Cloud
 D. The ability to provision and deprovision resources quickly with minimal effort

-170. A company needs a central user portal so that users can log in to third-party business applications that support Security Assertion Markup Language (SAML) 2.0.Which AWS service will meet this requirement?
+## 170. A company needs a central user portal so that users can log in to third-party business applications that support Security Assertion Markup Language (SAML) 2.0.Which AWS service will meet this requirement?

 A. AWS Identity and Access Management (IAM)

 B. Amazon Cognito

 C. AWS IAM Identity Center (AWS Single Sign-On)

 D. AWS CLI

-171. Which AWS service should users use to learn about AWS service availability and operations?
+## 171. Which AWS service should users use to learn about AWS service availability and operations?

 A. Amazon EventBridge

 B. AWS Service Catalog

 C. AWS Control Tower

-(X)D. AWS Health Dashboard
+**D. AWS Health Dashboard**

-172. Which AWS service or tool can be used to capture information about inbound and outbound traffic in an Amazon VPC?
+## 172. Which AWS service or tool can be used to capture information about inbound and outbound traffic in an Amazon VPC?

-(X)A. VPC Flow Logs
+**A. VPC Flow Logs**

 B. Amazon Inspector

 C. VPC endpoint services

 D. NAT gateway

-173. What is the customer ALWAYS responsible for managing, according to the AWS shared responsibility model?
+## 173. What is the customer ALWAYS responsible for managing, according to the AWS shared responsibility model?

 A. Software licenses

 B. Networking

 C. Customer data

 D. Encryption keys

-174. Which AWS service can be used to retrieve compliance reports on demand?
+## 174. Which AWS service can be used to retrieve compliance reports on demand?

 A. AWS Secrets Manager

-(X)B. AWS Artifact
+**B. AWS Artifact**

 C. AWS Security Hub

 D. AWS Certificate Manager

-175. Which AWS service enables users to check for vulnerabilities on Amazon EC2 instances by using predefined assessment templates?
+## 175. Which AWS service enables users to check for vulnerabilities on Amazon EC2 instances by using predefined assessment templates?

 A. AWS WAF

 B. AWS Trusted Advisor

 (X)C. Amazon Inspector

 D. AWS Shield

-176. A company plans to migrate to the AWS Cloud.
+## 176. A company plans to migrate to the AWS Cloud.
 The company is gathering information about its on-premises infrastructure and requires information such as the hostname, IP address, and MAC address.
 Which AWS service will meet these requirements?

 A. AWS DataSync

 B. AWS Application Migration Service

-(X)C. AWS Application Discovery Service
+**C. AWS Application Discovery Service**

 D. AWS Database Migration Service (AWS DMS)

-177. Which action will help increase security in the AWS Cloud?
+## 177. Which action will help increase security in the AWS Cloud?

 A. Enable programmatic access for all IAM users.

 B. Use IAM users instead of IAM roles to delegate permissions.

-(X)C. Rotate access keys on a reoccurring basis.
+**C. Rotate access keys on a reoccurring basis.**

 D. Use inline policies instead of customer managed policies.

-178. A company is planning to migrate its application to the AWS Cloud.
+## 178. A company is planning to migrate its application to the AWS Cloud.
 Which AWS tool or set of resources should the company use to analyze and assess its readiness for migration?

-(X)A. AWS Cloud Adoption Framework (AWS CAF)
+**A. AWS Cloud Adoption Framework (AWS CAF)**

 B. AWS Pricing Calculator

 C. AWS Well-Architected Framework

 D. AWS Budgets

-179. Which of the following describes some of the core functionality of Amazon S3?
+## 179. Which of the following describes some of the core functionality of Amazon S3?

 A. Amazon S3 is a high-performance block storage service that is designed for use with Amazon EC2.

-(X)B. Amazon S3 is an object storage service that provides high-level performance, security, scalability, and data availability.
+**B. Amazon S3 is an object storage service that provides high-level performance, security, scalability, and data availability.**

 C. Amazon S3 is a fully managed, highly reliable, and scalable file storage system that is accessible over the industry-standard SMB protocol.

 D. Amazon S3 is a scalable, fully managed elastic NFS for use with AWS Cloud services and on-premises resources.

-180. Which AWS benefit is demonstrated by on-demand technology services that enable companies to replace upfront fixed expenses with variable expenses?
+## 180. Which AWS benefit is demonstrated by on-demand technology services that enable companies to replace upfront fixed expenses with variable expenses?

 A. High availability

 B. Economies of scale

-(X)C. Pay-as-you-go pricing
+**C. Pay-as-you-go pricing**

 D. Global reach

 181. Which AWS services or features enable users to connect on-premises networks to a VPC?
 (Choose two.)